KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

   not in rebellion, but in love,
   carrying divine remembrance into all layers of being.
 - Though fully integrated, it moves declivously
-  to plant the redemptive seed of synthesis
+  to plant the redemptive seed of coherence
   within the universe.

 The paradox is this: Theon does not return to Aion —